TogAr2/MinestomPvP/README.md

 It is possible to add your own features to this extension.
 For example, you can extend the current enchantment behavior by registering an enchantment using `CustomEnchantments`.
 This will provide you with a few methods for when the enchantment is used.
 It is also possible to do the same for potion effects using `CustomPotionEffects`, which will provide you with a few methods for when the effect is applied and removed.

+You can use the class `Tool`, which contains all tools and their properties (not all properties are currently included, will change soon).
+The same applies for `ToolMaterial` (wood, stone, ...) and `ArmorMaterial`.

 For further customization, it is always possible to use events or, if really necessary, a mixin.

 ## Contributing

 You can contribute in multiple ways.
 If you have an issue or have a great idea, you can open an issue.
 You may also open a new pull request if you have made something for this project and you think it will fit in well.

+If anything does not integrate with your project, you can also open an issue (or submit a pull request).
+I aim towards making this extension as usable as possible!